• Home

 Those that exist are expensive.
 Ask your agent for a reliable lender.
 Keep in mind that lenders in Mexico usually require a minimum 30% down.
 Interest rates are typically higher than in the USA or Canada.

 There are many hoops to jump through and junk fees are pricey.
 Deals that involve a mortgage usually take a great deal more time to close and often cause a lot of "brain damage" for all parties.
-Please feel free to contact me with any questions.

-Hear opinions and insight from actual expat residents about what makes Merida their choice of anywhere in the world to live.
+If you are thinking of moving to Mérida or are simply curious about this wonderful old Colonial city, hear opinions and insight from actual expat residents about what makes Mérida their choice of anywhere in the world to live.
 Discover how they went about the building and renovating process and why they chose to live here.
 Get a peek inside some of the city's spectacular colonial homes for the very first time.
-Exquisite scenes of Merida are supplemented by an introduction to archeological sites, Progreso and the beaches, Izamal and more.
-This is a MUST SEE video!
+Exquisite scenes of Mérida are supplemented by an introduction to archeological sites, Progreso and the beaches, Izamal and more.

 Real Estate

-Mexico International Real Estate Tel.
-(999) 920 6856 Website: www.mexintl.com
+Mexico International Real Estate

 Yucatan Beach and City Property